top of page

 Summit - 800m

-One of the smaller peaks in the Stirling Range, Mount Hassell is a fun three tiered climb that is perfectly positioned to provide amazing views of the surrounding peaks.
+One of the smaller peaks in the Stirling Range, Mount Hassell is a fun, three tiered climb that provides amazing views of the surrounding peaks, along with an array of wildflowers in winter and spring.

 Mount Magog